 You might be surprised to learn that Paris is an easy day trip from London by train!
 In fact, Eurostar offers direct 2.5 hour journeys from London St. Pancras to Gare du Nord.

 If you book the earliest arrival and take the latest departure, you’ll have about 11 hours for your Paris itinerary.
-It’s not enough to see everything the city has to offer, but you’ll have time for a few highlights.
+It’s not enough to see everything the city has to offer, but you’ll have time for a few highlights and a couple hidden gems.

 Arriving at Gare du Nord gives you a great opportunity to explore Montmartre, a charming neighborhood that feels like a separate village from Paris.
 Here, you’ll find the famous Sacre Coeur basilica and Café des Deux Moulins from Amélie.
 Montmartre is also home to some of the prettiest Paris photo spots, including the Consulat and La Maison Rose.